WISH YOU WERE HERE ON ONE ACOUSTIC GUITAR

-Learn how to play Wish You Were Here note for note!
+Learn How to play Wish You Were Here

 It’s hard to imagine a more epic ‘one acoustic guitar’ kind of song than ‘Wish You Were Here’ by British psychedelic rockers Pink Floyd.